cbascom/devise-radius-authenticatable/README.md

 Configuration
 -------------

 The radius_authenticatable module is configured through the normal devise initializer `config/initializers/devise.rb`.
-The initial values are added to the file when you run the devise_radius_authenticatable:install generator as describe previously.
+The initial values are added to the file when you run the devise_radius_authenticatable:install generator as described previously.

 References
 ----------